What are Ovarian Cysts?

 How soon can I return to work after the procedure?

-Most women can return to work and daily activities within 1-2 weeks, depending on the nature of their work and the extent of the surgery.
+Most patients can return to regular activities within 1-2 weeks, depending on the nature of their work and the extent of recovery.